 \subsubsection{Sandboxing at the HTTP Layer}

-As discussed in \Section{sec:design-challenges}, directly enforcing UI-level policies over agentic browsing is brittle and error-prone due to the semantic gap: BUAs interact with the browser through non-semantic UI actions, which makes meaningful sandboxing difficult.
-This challenge is unique to BUAs because existing agents with well-defined toolsets can enforce policies directly on their integrated tools~\cite{camel, shi2025progent}.
+As discussed in Section~\ref{sec:design-challenges}, directly enforcing UI-level policies for BUAs is brittle and error-prone due to the semantic gap: BUAs act through non-semantic UI actions, which makes meaningful sandboxing difficult.
 To address this, \cellmate enforces policies at the \textit{HTTP request level}.
 Our key insight is that browser actions ultimately manifest as HTTP requests: while the Web UI provides a front-end interface, the underlying HTTP messages carry out actual operations on user data.
 Unlike UI actions such as clicking, scrolling, or typing, HTTP requests are semantically meaningful.
-For example, \texttt{POST \url{https://gitlab.com/-/user_settings/ssh_keys}} corresponds to the action ``add an SSH key for user'' on GitLab. \cellmate represents each browser action as an HTTP request and enforces policies by intercepting HTTP requests.
-This design also enables \textit{complete and stable mediation}.
-Enforcing policies at the HTTP layer guarantees that all communications with a domain are consistently checked, independent of how the action was triggered through the UI.
-This approach is also \textit{agent-agnostic}, requiring no change to existing agents. \cellmate focuses on HTTP interception because structured, semantically meaningful operations (e.g., updates, purchases, submissions) are primarily conveyed through HTTP requests.
-We discuss policy enforcement for WebSockets traffic in Section~\ref{sec:discussion-enforcement-layer}.
+For example, \texttt{POST \url{https://gitlab.com/-/user_settings/ssh_keys}} corresponds to the action ``add an SSH key for user'' on GitLab. \cellmate enforces policies by intercepting HTTP requests issued by browser execution.
+This design enables \textit{complete and stable mediation}: all communications with a domain are consistently checked at the HTTP layer, regardless of how the actions are triggered through the UI.
+This approach is also \textit{agent-agnostic}, requiring no change to existing agents. \cellmate focuses on HTTP interception because structured, semantically meaningful operations (e.g., updates, purchases) are primarily conveyed through HTTP requests.
+We discuss enforcement for WebSockets traffic in Section~\ref{sec:discussion-enforcement-layer}.